kevinpedregosa/Number-Guessing-Game/README.md

 4. Run the game: python number_guessing_game.py

 # Example Gameplay
-NUMBER GUESSING GAME
+NUMBER GUESSING GAME\n
-Enter your username: Alex
+Enter your username: Alex\n

-I am thinking of a number between 1 and 100.
+I am thinking of a number between 1 and 100.\n
-You have 10 attempts.
+You have 10 attempts.\n

-Enter your guess (or 'q' to quit): 12
+Enter your guess (or 'q' to quit): 12\n
 Far.
-Getting warmer.
+Getting warmer.\n
-Hint: The number is even.
+Hint: The number is even.\n
-You have 9 left.
+You have 9 left.\n

-Enter your guess (or 'q' to quit): 56
+Enter your guess (or 'q' to quit): 56\n
 Close.
-Getting warmer.
+Getting warmer.\n
-You have 8 left.
+You have 8 left.\n

 ...

 Correct, Alex!
-You guessed the number in 5 attempts.
+You guessed the number in 5 attempts.\n
-Performance: Excellent
+Performance: Excellent\n

-LEADERBOARD (Top 5)
+LEADERBOARD (Top 5)\n
-1. username: Alex; attempts: 5; difficulty: easy; number: 42
+1. username: Alex; attempts: 5; difficulty: easy; number: 42\n

 # What I learned
 - Developed an interactive game using Python functions and loops to implement smart hints, hot/cold feedback, and attempt tracking